Nanny and Orphan-Maker: Dawn of X

-Desperate to prove himself to Nanny, Orphan-Maker stormed the Right's base to retrieve his "baby brother".
-The rest of the Hellions (minus Nanny, Sinister and Empath) reformed to pursue him and give him aid.
-He managed to single-handedly fight his way into the heart of the compound and find the robot, only for Nanny to immediately storm in after and take it from him.
-In spite of his heroism she continued to ignore him and pay attention to the robot, only for its mutant-hating A.I. to kick-in, causing it to kill her.
-Distraught over her death, Peter went on a rampage and killed everyone he came across.
+After the baby is stolen, Orphan-Maker storms the Right's base to rescue it, desperate to prove himself to Nanny.
+He manages to single-handedly fight his way to the heart of the compound and find the robot, only for Nanny to storm in and take it from him.
+In spite of his heroism, she continues to ignore him and pay attention to the robot.
+However, the robot's mutant-hating A.I. activates, causing it to kill Nanny.
+Distraught over her death, Orphan-Maker embarks on a rampage, killing everyone he comes across.
+As a result, Orphan-Maker is sentenced to exile in Krakoa's Pit of Exile, with Nanny choosing to accompany him.
+After spending some time in the Pit, the two are freed by Cypher along with the other prisoners and tasked with hunting down Sabretooth.